tsubo164/turbine-docs/docs/tutorials.md

   - [Built-in Functions](#built-in-functions)
     - [I/O Functions](#io-functions)
     - [Collection Functions](#collection-functions)

-## Introduction
-Turbine is a lightweight, high-performance programming language designed for simplicity and clarity.
-It offers a structured yet flexible syntax, making it easy to read and write.
-Turbine emphasizes direct solutions to problems rather than complex abstractions.

 ## Hello, World!
 The following example demonstrates a simple "Hello, World!" program in Turbine.